 Now here are some things that hit me sideways while rereading.
 First, Lauren.
 I know right who is she?
 I don’t remember a Lauren in the movies.
 Well, she’s not in the movie.
 Lauren is the mean girl in Bella’s friend group.
 I think Lauren is meant to represent another Rosalie type character or as a foil to Jessica.
 But other than that, I’m not sure what her purpose in this first book was.
 She is kind of a background character.
 Second, Jacob Black has sisters.
 Two older twin sisters who do not live in Washington.
 Whoa, right?
 I wonder what his sister would think about the Cullens.
 The third and last thing that kind of blew my mind during this reread was Bella’s topic about her Shakespeare paper.

 “Wednesday?”
 He frowned.
 “That’s not good…What are you writing yours on?”

 “Whether Shakespeare’s treatment of the female character is misogynistic?”

-So this blew my mind because I didn’t expect this from Bella.
+So, this blew my mind because I didn’t expect this from Bella.
 However, I think I should have since although she’s in charge of cooking for her and Charlie it’s mainly because she refuses to eat the junk food that Charlie has been eating, she’s not afraid to talk back to Edward or Jacob’s dad, Billy, when he tries to persuade her to drop Edward.
 Even towards the end when Edward is so focused on getting Bella to leave Washington so that James doesn’t find her, she convinces Edward that his plan sucks and hers is better.
-So what I’m saying is Bella does have some agency even though a lot of people argue she’s fulfills a traditional women’s role in this series.
+So, what I’m saying is Bella does have some agency even though a lot of people argue she’s fulfilling a traditional women’s role in this series.
 I guess I’ll have to read the rest of the books again to find out.
-But for now I think I might try to tackle my tbr pile for the rest of the year.
+But for now, I think I might try to tackle my tbr pile for the rest of the year.